software-mansion/react-native-reanimated/docs/docs/api/hooks/useFrameCallback.md

 #### `callback` [Function]

-Single worklet function that will be called on every frame update.
+A single worklet function that will be called on every frame update.
 This function recieves a [`FrameTimings`](#frametimings-object) object as na argument.

 #### `autostart` [boolean]